dlp4rec/dlp4rec.github.io/cfp.md

 All submissions can be made through [EasyChair](https://easychair.org/conferences/?conf=dlp2023).
 We plan to archive the accepted papers (For example, on Springer).

 # Important Dates
-* Paper submission: August 3th, 2023
+* Paper submission: July 31th, 2023
 * Notications: August 27th, 2023
 * Camera ready: September 10th, 2023